ilyaro/PingPong/README.md

 [port] specified in [.env](.env)

-timeout and pongsleep in miliseconds only!
+timeout and pongsleep is in miliseconds only!

 The Game takes aproximately 60 miliseconds on https://labs.play-with-docker.com